7 Household Items That Should Never Be Flushed Down the Toilet

 Key Takeaways

-- Seven household items that you should never flush down the toilet are:
+- Seven household items you shouldn’t flush down the toilet are:

 - Baby wipes